pythonwithalex/Spring2015/week3/class_exercises.md

 ````

 + What is the value of `n` after the for loop completes? after the while loop completes?
 Does this surprise you in either case?
 If so, why?
++ What types of conditions could lead each of these types to go wrong?
++

 ## A For Loop and an Equivalent List Comprehension: Example 1